Day36512/Npcbot_Extended_Commands/README.md

 ## Overview

 This is an Eluna lua script designed to enhance your NPC bot gameplay experience.
 It not only provides level-appropriate gear but also allows you to clear transmogs and set custom names for your bots.
 The gear is categorized in 5-level increments, starting at level 10 and extending up to level 80, where epic or rare sets are available.
-The script comes with an extensive list of valid roles and was curated by Upskirt, ensuring a broad range of gear options.
+The script comes with an extensive list of valid roles and the item list was mostly curated by Upskirt, ensuring a broad range of gear options.
 It also features GM-only command options for additional security and control.

 ## Usage